Geono/generic-linked-List-in-c/README.md

 generic-linked-List
 ===================

-A generic linked list without violating GPL or other restricted open-source licenses.
+A generic linked list without violating GPL or other restricted open-source licenses